Utami Hayashishita

 Utami Hayashishita (林下詩美, Hayashishita Utami) is a Japanese professional wrestler.
-She is signed to Dream Star Fighting Marigold where she is a former Marigold World Champion.
-She is best known for her time in World Wonder Ring Stardom, where she is the former leader of Queen's Quest.
+She is signed to World Wonder Ring Stardom.

-Since making her debut on August 12, 2018, she became a one-time World of Stardom Champion, three-time Goddesses of Stardom Champion, one-time Artist of Stardom Champion, one-time Future of Stardom Champion and one-time SWA World Champion.
-She is the winner of the 2020 5Star Grand Prix, the 2018 Goddesses of Stardom Tag League and the 2019 Trios Tag Team Tournament.
+She began her professional wrestling career in August 2018 with World Wonder Ring Stardom, where she became the leader of the Queen's Quest stable, a former three-time Goddesses of Stardom Champion, as well as Artist of Stardom Champion, Future of Stardom Champion and SWA World Champion.
+She won the 2020 5Star Grand Prix, the 2018 Goddesses of Stardom Tag League and the 2019 Trios Tag Team Tournament.
 Hayashishita is also a former one-time Pro-Wrestling: EVE International Champion.
+She departed Stardom in March 2024 to sign with Dream Star Fighting Marigold that April, where she became a one-time Marigold World Champion.
+She departed Marigold in May 2026 and returned to Stardom that same month.

+A winner of a WON Women’s Wrestling MVP award, a Stardom MVP Award, and Tokyo Sports Women's Wrestling Grand Prize in 2021, she is recognized as one of the most popular wrestlers on the modern joshi professional wrestling scene.

 Early life

 From 2006 to 2013, Hayashishita was featured in a reality show that documented her 12-person family.
 Hayashishita reportedly first got interested in professional wrestling during her days in her third year of junior high school after watching Tajiri with her family when he was at WWE.
 After graduating high school, she would take auditions in the Stardom dojo while also paying school expenses for her sisters by working in a restaurant.
 Hayashishita practices judo and holds a black belt.